Squeaky Bean: History

 During the COVID-19 pandemic, the brand launched the "Squeaky Bean Plant-Based Box".
 The venture was a home delivery service which offered consumers a box of plant-based products during lockdowns.
 In 2020, they added a potato tortilla to their range.
 In May 2021, the company expanded into manufacturing dipping sauces.
 They launched three new dips in a partnership with The Co-operative Group.
 In June 2021, Squeaky Bean partnered with fellow vegan brand Crackd for a new product launch.
 Crackd produces a vegan egg alternative, which Squeaky Bean began using in their Scotch egg style product.
 In October 2021, Squeaky Bean announced their continued expansion in the deli-style slices category, via a deal with Sainsburys.
-Augustine stated that Squeaky Bean's focus on lunchbox snacks was to promote a "plant hour" initiative, in which more people eat vegan food on their lunch breaks.
+Squeaky Bean's focus on lunchbox snacks was to promote a "plant hour" initiative, in which more people eat vegan food on their lunch breaks.
 In November 2021, it was announced that Squeaky Bean had created their first vegan cheese product, a New Yorker–style sandwich filling.
 It was also the first time a vegan brand had packaged a meat substitute and vegan cheese together.
 In 2022, their parent company Winterbotham Darby, listed the brand as selling twenty SKUs in more than four major British supermarkets.

 In February 2021, for its work on Squeaky Bean, Winterbotham Darby won the "Plant-Based Manufacturing Company of the Year" accolade at the Food Manufacture Excellence awards.
 In September 2021, Squeaky Bean created a publicity stunt when it partnered with social media influencers to create an online project in the style of a reality television series.
 Squeaky Bean created the "Squeaky House" inside a mansion and moved seven influencers into the house.
 There they lived and competed with each other in vegan-themed cooking challenges.